 Escape into nearby Iluka Nature Reserve and go boating, fishing and surfing.
 You can hire kayaks and stand-up paddleboards from AAA Kayak Tours and explore the river, including swimming with wild dolphins.
 Clarence River Ferries offers scenic cruises and a passenger service to Yamba, on the southern side.

 Iluka is home to NSW’s largest remaining seaside rainforest, part of the Gondwana Rainforests of Australia World Heritage Area.
 Wander under a canopy of prehistoric trees on the Iluka Rainforest walking track.
 The 2.6km walk takes you out to the stunning Iluka Bluff lookout, the perfect place for whale watching between May and November.

-For famous Yamba prawns and other fresh seafood caught by the fishing fleet, visit the Clarence River Fishermen’s Co-op on Queen Street.
-A stroll away is the estuary entrance’s breakwater, a popular spot for surfing and fishing.
-You can pick up fishing gear and tips from Iluka Bait and Tackle.
+For the juiciest Yamba prawns and other seafood caught by the local fishing fleet, call in at the Clarence River Fishermen’s Co-op on Queen Street.
+It’s just a quick walk to the estuary entrance’s breakwater, a great spot for surfing and fishing.

-Bluff Beach is a lovely white sandy beach, sheltered by the Iluka Bluff from southerly swells.
+Bluff Beach is a pristine white sandy beach, sheltered from southerly swells by the Iluka Bluff.
 There are beachside picnic tables at the southern end, where you can access the lookout and the rainforest track.
-The beach sweeps 1.2km north to Frazers Reef, an enchanting beach 100 metres in length.
+The beach sweeps 1.2km north to Frazers Reef, a great place for sunbaking or ocean swimming

-There are more gorgeous beaches as well as the Woody Head campground and cabins north of Frazers Reef in the southern section of Bundjalung National Park.
-At Shark Bay you can drive your 4WD vehicle onto the beach at low tide and head north along the stretch known as Ten Mile Beach.
+There are more empty beaches just out of town, as well as the Woody Head campground and cabins north of Frazers Reef in the southern section of Bundjalung National Park.
+At Shark Bay drive your 4WD vehicle onto the beach at low tide and head north along Ten Mile Beach.